Second East Turkistan Republic (1944-1949)

 Although he was initially aligned closely with the Soviet Union, taking advantage of Soviet setbacks in its war with Germany, Sheng shifted towards the Republic of China (Nationalist China) in Nanjing and expelled all Soviet personnel from the region in 1942.

-In April 1942, Isaqbek Munonow, the Society for the Promotion of Kazakh and Kyrgyz Culture director, fled to the Soviet Union; around the same period, hundreds of other Uyghur, Kazakh, Kyrgyz, Tatar, and Mongol leaders fled to the Soviet Union as well.
-The Soviet Union abandoned its policy of supporting Sheng’s regime and shifted towards supporting the Turkic national independence movement brewing in East Turkistan.
+In April 1942, Isaqbek Munonow, Director of the Society for the Promotion of Kazakh and Kyrgyz Culture, sought political asylum in the Soviet Union alongside hundreds of other Uyghur, Kazakh, Kyrgyz, Tatar, and Mongol leaders.
+This mass exodus signaled a major geopolitical shift; the Soviet Union abandoned its support for Sheng Shicai’s regime and pivoted toward backing the burgeoning Turkic national independence movement in East Turkistan.

 Following the Soviet’s victories against Germany in 1944, Sheng sent a letter to Stalin offering to incorporate East Turkistan (“Xinjiang”) into the USSR as its 18th Soviet Socialist Republic.
 Stalin, in turn, forwarded the letter to Chiang Kai-shek, who removed Sheng from his post and brought him back to Chongqing, China.